-Author Patrick Lencioni says the truth is simple: If your clients trust you, they’ll stick around.
+Author Patrick Lencioni says the truth is simple: If your clients trust you, it’ll build loyalty and they’ll stick around.

-In his most recent business fable, the evocatively titled Getting Naked, Lencioni shows readers how simple personal fears are often at the root of seemingly complicated corporate conflicts and impasses.
-This new book also reveals The Table Group’s acclaimed approach for past those fears with absolute transparency, a method that has garnered remarkable success and client loyalty.
+In another business fable, the evocatively titled Getting Naked, Lencioni shows readers how simple personal fears are often at the root of conflicts with client loyalty, and how to move past those fears with absolute transparency.

-Many people unconsciously assume that success depends on confidence, the ability to put on a brave, self-assured face and convince the client, the boss or the team that you have all the answers.
-Couple that with the tendency to tell people what you think they want to hear—primarily motivated by fear of losing business or loyalty—and suddenly you’ve got a great deal of selfishness and insincerity on your hands.
-It’s no wonder problem-solving and progress often take a backseat to politics and posturing.
+Couple the ability to put on a brave, self-assured face and convince the client, boss or team that you have all the answers with a tendency to tell people what you think they want to hear—perhaps motivated by fear of losing business or client loyalty—and you may suddenly find yourself with a great deal of selfishness and insincerity on your hands.

 Lencioni acknowledges that putting all that into practice might seem terribly reckless, especially at first.
 “Sure,” he says, “it’s counterintuitive, and countercultural.
 And it’s not easy.
 But it works.”

-Getting over his fear of uncertainty is a major part of the journey for the main character in Getting Naked, a senior consultant named Jack.
-In the fable, Jack slowly changes his entire approach to consulting as a result of working with a new firm, one that operates according to the principles of naked service.
+Getting over his fears and his ego is a major part of the journey for Jack Bauer, the main character in Getting Naked.
+In the fable, Bauer slowly changes his entire approach to consulting as a result of learning from a rival firm, one that operates according to the principles of naked service.

-As the story progresses, Jack observes the consultants at Lighthouse Partners as they focus entirely on their clients, telling them the uncomfortable truth (but always kindly), and occasionally having to “ask dumb questions” and “make dumb suggestions” as they try to solve problems.
-Jack is baffled by the fearless, massively humbling techniques that make Lighthouse consultants a huge hit with their clients.
+As the story progresses, Bauer observes the consultants at Lighthouse Partners as they focus entirely on their clients, telling them the uncomfortable truth (but always kindly) and occasionally having to “ask dumb questions” and make “dumb suggestions” as they try to solve problems.
+Bauer is baffled by the fearless, massively humbling techniques that make Lighthouse consultants a huge hit with their clients.

 Revolutionary, indeed.
-But Lencioni believes that if you’re essentially competent to be in your business, there’s no need to fear making yourself vulnerable.
-And, furthermore, if you really want to be trusted and valued by clients and team members, vulnerability is the only way to get there.
+But Lencioni believes that if you’re essentially competent in your business, there’s no need to fear making yourself vulnerable.
+And, furthermore, if you really want to be trusted and valued by team members, vulnerability is a good way to get there.

-It’s no surprise that a leader has to set the vulnerability example for the entire enterprise.
-But again, what does that look like?
+Leaders set the vulnerability example for the entire enterprise, but what does that look like?
 Getting clear about what you bring to the table—for better or for worse—and sharing that information with key people on your team is a great way to start, Lencioni suggests.

 Another major component of the naked philosophy is setting the example with a humble, teachable mindset.
 “Where there is humility, there is more success, and lasting success,” Lencioni says.
 “Anybody, and any company, can have a big run of success once, but if you’re going to repeat that over time, you need to be aware that you need to keep learning.
 Think about companies like Southwest Airlines.
 Companies like these that have amazing records of long-term success are the ones founded on humility.
 Instead of being enthralled with themselves, their leaders are interested in learning from other organizations, and they always respect their competitors.”

-When a leader takes the initiative in being honest, humble and teachable, a wonderful thing happens for that leader’s team.
-Such openness creates an environment where others can bring their assets and liabilities to the table without fear or defensiveness.
+When a leader takes initiative and displays honesty, humility and teachability, that openness can create an environment where others can bring their assets and liabilities to the table without fear or defensiveness.
 “This is the most rewarding work situation you can create.
 But when people have to put on a mask and change who they are, just to go to work, that’s so damaging,” Lencioni says.

 There’s a lot more to being a great team besides trusting one another and agreeing on common objectives.
 Once you eliminate the people and patterns that aren’t working, you have to practice working well together.
 So how does a team go about that?
 “One of the big things I see in teams is that they don’t spend enough unstructured time together, and they don’t think collectively,” Lencioni says.
 “Teams get too enamored with the sophistication of analyzing exactly who does what, and they don’t spend enough messy time together, just wrestling with problems.”

-The average staff meeting, for example, doesn’t accomplish much, and team members often resent being taken away from their “real” work.
+Many staff meetings, for example, are just taking up time employees could be using to work.
 Lencioni says, “Most people hate meetings, because most meetings are terrible.”
 Another of his books, Death by Meeting, pokes fun at that reality: “But there’s supposed to be conflict during meetings!
 They should be fun and interesting, with just enough structure to keep them relevant.
 Meetings are where a truly great team demonstrates that they know how to work together.”

 “Samuel Johnson said, ‘People need to be reminded more than they need to be instructed,’ and I agree,” Lencioni says.
 “I would never want people to feel condescended to by my ideas.
 I am simply fascinated by the human side of business.
 We put so much emphasis on finance and marketing and technology, and not nearly enough focus on the human behaviors propelling those things.
 Our society is so fascinated with new theories and complex ideas that we automatically bypass the simple answer and look for complexity.
 I think one of the gifts that God gave me is that I’m not so smart that I can’t see the simple answer.”